MontecitoHeights, Sonoma, CA

 Featured Site Created By shgeiger

 A vision can guide us to create a landscape that inspires, soothes, and supports wildlife.
 These homeowners in California have spent years transforming their yard into a sanctuary for themselves and the flora and fauna they share their space with.
 The results are breathtaking.
 Imagine coming home to a space like this after a long day.
 Our landscapes can be revitalizing and healing if we take the time to envision, plan, and implement.
-Make sure to explore the slideshow at the end of the article to fully appreciate this stunning property.

 What work has been done to improve this site for birds and other wildlife?
 How long did it take?